willpang/HackerRank/README.md

 ### Description

-Welcome aboard fellow developer, this is where you will find HackerRank problems that I have managed to solved in the past.
+Welcome aboard fellow developer, this is where you will find the solutions to HackerRank problems that I have managed to solve in the past.

+## Getting Started

+Create an account as a candidate in [HackerRank](https://www.hackerrank.com/dashboard).
+Try to solve the problem there and if you are ever stuck, learn the solution here.

 ## Challenges